-The Engineering Guide for HVAC/R applications is divided into two parts.
+The Engineering Guide for Water and Wastewater is divided into two parts.
 The first part provides background information on the use of frequency converters in general.
 This includes the topics of energy efficiency, reduced life cycle costs and longer service life.

-The second part guides you through the four essential steps in the design and project engineering of a system and provides tips on retrofitting speed control capability in existing systems.
+The second part of this design manual guides you through the four essential steps in the design and project engineering of a system and provides tips on retrofitting speed control capability in existing systems.
 It addresses the factors you must pay attention to in order to achieve reliable system operation - the selection and dimensioning of the mains power supply, the ambient and environmental conditions, the motor and its cabling and the selection and dimensioning of the frequency converter - and gives you all the information you need regarding these aspects.